Pauly Shore

-Paul Montgomery Shore (born February 1, 1968) is an American actor, comedian, and filmmaker best known for his roles in 1990s comedy films.
+Paul Montgomery Shore (born February 1, 1968) is an American comedian and actor.
+He is best known for his performances in 1990s comedy films.
 Shore began as a stand-up comedian at the age of 17, before becoming an MTV VJ in 1989.
 This led to a starring role in the comedy film Encino Man in 1992, which was a modest hit.
-He followed this with leading man vehicles, including Son in Law (1993) and Bio-Dome (1996).
-Shore provided the voice of Robert "Bobby" Zimuruski in A Goofy Movie and its direct-to-video sequel, An Extremely Goofy Movie.
+He followed this with leading man vehicles, including Son in Law (1993), In the Army Now (1994) and Bio-Dome (1996).
+Shore provided the voice of Robert "Bobby" Zimuruski in A Goofy Movie (1995) and its direct-to-video sequel, An Extremely Goofy Movie (2000).

+He directed a semi-autobiographical mockumentary film, Pauly Shore Is Dead (2003).

 Early life

-Shore was born Paul Montgomery Shore, the son of Sammy Shore (1927–2019), a comedian who co-founded The Comedy Store with Rudy De Luca, and Mitzi Shore (née Saidel; 1930–2018), who owned and operated the Comedy Store from 1974 until her death, after receiving it in her divorce settlement.
+Paul Montgomery Shore, was born on February 1, 1968, in Beverly Hills, California, the son of Sammy Shore and Mitzi Shore (née Saidel).
+Sammy Shore was a comedian.
+He and Mitzi co-founded The Comedy Store with Rudy De Luca.
+After Sammy and Mitzi Shore divorced, Mitzi owned and operated the Comedy Store as part of the divorce settlement from 1974 until her death.
 Shore was raised Jewish and grew up in Beverly Hills, California.
 He graduated from Beverly Hills High School in 1986.